TejasKumat8/Mern-Blogify-45/README.md

 # My MERN Stack Blog Application

 Welcome to my blog application!
 This is a full-featured blogging platform built with the MERN stack (MongoDB, Express, React, Node.js).
-The application provides a modern, responsive interface for creating and managing blog content with robust user management features.
+The application provides a modern, responsive interface for creating and managing blog content with robust user management features.Dedicating this project to my lil brother Rishabh.

 #Demo:https://blogify-mern-app.onrender.com/

 ## Technologies Used